jakobnissen/jakobnissen.github.io/posts/latency.md

 There has already been some foundational work to enable this.
 [PR 41936](https://github.com/JuliaLang/julia/pull/41936) allowed separating the codegen part from the Julia runtime, allowing you to start run Julia without the compiler.
 The Julia devs have also hinted that more foundational work is happening.
-The package [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl) already now is able to produce small executables from Julia code - but it is experiemental and brittle at this stage.
+The package [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl) already now is able to produce small executables from Julia code - but it is experimental and brittle at this stage.

 I'm not aware of any concrete plans to implement this, so I think it's safe to assume this is still very hypothetical, and probably won't happen for the next several years.
 I certainly wouldn't hold my breath waiting for it.